Here’s a detailed guide to Tennessee sports betting:

 To place a bet on a Tennessee sportsbook, you must be 21 years of age.

-Can I bet on a Tennessee sportsbook if I’m in the south but not a resident of Tennessee?
+Can I bet on a Tennessee sportsbook if I’m in the South but not a resident of Tennessee?

 Can I bet on college sports on Tennessee sportsbooks?

 Yes.
 You can bet on college teams in Tennessee and throughout the rest of the country.
 However, there are some restrictions on college betting.
 There is no live betting for college sports.
-This is a law directly from the state legislature.

-Does Tennessee have any land-locked sportsbooks?
+Does Tennessee have any retail sportsbooks?